ReactiveX/RxSwift/README.md

 ## About Rx

-**:warning: This readme describes RxSwift 3.0 version that requires Swift 3.0.**

 **:warning: If you are looking for Swift 2.3 compatible version, please take a look at RxSwift ~> 2.0 versions and [swift-2.3](https://github.com/ReactiveX/RxSwift/tree/rxswift-2.0) branch.**

 Rx is a [generic abstraction of computation](https://youtu.be/looJcaeboBY) expressed through `Observable<Element>` interface.